nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 The company web site also claims I could get an authorized generic "Fluticasone Furoate/Vilanterol Ellipta" at $20 for a 90-day supply (3 inhalers), but that I'm not eligible because I already have a 90-day supply on the way.

-The site also claims I can get one at my local pharmacy for $10, which the pharmacy told me wasn't true.
-Or maybe it was true, and I just had to use the magic word "generic".
-Or maybe some other explanation about how I got it for $10 once.
+In addition, the site said I can get this drug at my local pharmacy for $10.

 # Tech Support

-I needed to see if I could get out of this unexpected $160 fee.
+I wanted to see if I could get out of this unexpected $160 fee.
 Ideally, I could get this $20 generic instead; after all, I specifically asked my provider to request the generic in the prescription.
 It was time to interact with somebody, so I opened the